02 Capabilities

 • Training plan for attorneys, paralegals, and support staff

-The current setup is held together with duct tape.
+Trigger: The current setup is held together with duct tape.
 The Office Manager is the only one who understands the workflow.
-Your billable hour leakage is real but invisible.
-Or you're growing and the stack that worked at 5 attorneys does not work at 25.
+Billable hour leakage is real but invisible.
+Or you’re growing and the stack that worked at 5 attorneys does not work at 25.

 CAP_03